z3eeK/Windows-Scripts/README.md

 ## Directories
+> [!NOTE]
+> Some scripts may require administrator priviledges.

-> Backup Exporters: A collection of backup scripts for facilitating formats and achieving machine environments.
+> **Backup Exporters:** A collection of backup scripts for facilitating formats and achieving machine environments.

-> Backup Importers: A collection of backup scripts for facilitating restoration of machine environments.
+> **Backup Importers:** A collection of backup scripts for facilitating restoration of machine environments.
 Ensure all directories are placed in the directory: C:/

+> **Optimizers:** A collection of maintanence scripts.

 ## Issues